 In some cultures, the term ‘propaganda’ is neutral or even positive.
 For others, the term has acquired a strong negative connotation

 In early 20th century, propaganda was exemplified in party slogans.
-It was used by nascent public relations founders to refer to their activities.
+Nascent public relations founders used propaganda to refer to their activities.

 It has become more common in political contexts in certain efforts sponsored by governments, political groups, & covert interests.